U.S. Treasury to cut auction sizes in coming quarter

 The Treasury said it expects to cut the size of 2-, 3- and 5-year note auctions by $2 billion each per month over the coming quarter, while 7-year auctions will be cut by $3 billion per month in the same period.

 New and reopened 10-year note and 30-year bond auctions will also be reduced by $2 billion, while the 20-year bond auctions will be cut by $4 billion.
-The 2-year floating-rate note auction will also be likely cut by $2 billion in January.
+The 2-year floating-rate note auctions will also be cut by $2 billion.
 In total, the cuts are expected to reduce issuance by $84 billion in the November to January quarter.

 The Treasury said it will sell $56 billion in three-year notes, $39 billion in 10-year notes and $25 billion in 30-year bonds next week.